CryptosOdysseus/AALE-Contributions/20190819-AALE-4th-Session-PREP-Scan-of-Contract-Law.md

 ## IMPRACTICABILITY OF PERFORMANCE AND FRUSTRATION OF PURPOSE

->Part of the problem in this Chapter 11 is simialr to Chapter 10, i.e. the ability to assess the relevance of the components and functions of Performance in the case of Impracticability of Performance and Frustration of Purpose, in an AAS context under AALE process.
-Need to review relevance of the legal codification of concept and sub-process of Impracticability of Performance and Frustration of Purpose in human-AAS interaction, in AAS context under AALE process.
-This links back to the notion of properly engineered AALE with features that would be able to constantly & consistently monitor, report the status of performance of AAS and other entities (human included) under its management.
-This could provide at any moment a clear picture of legal status & consequences for the whole ecosystem, as well as risk management measures either A/A or human-directed, to deal with risk mitigation vs exacerbation of consequences of acts- with attribution to a responsinle human looming large.
+>Part of the problem in this Chapter 11 is simialr to Chapter 10, i.e. the ability to assess the relevance of the components and functions or _**sub-processes of Performance in the case of Impracticability of Performance and Frustration of Purpose, in an AAS context under AALE process.**_ Need to review relevance of the legal codification of concept and _**sub-process of Impracticability of Performance and Frustration of Purpose in human-AAS interaction, in AAS context under AALE process.**_ This links back to the notion of properly engineered AALE with features that would be able to constantly & consistently _**self-monitor,**_ report the status of performance of AAS and other entities (human included) under its management.
+This could provide at any moment a clear picture of legal status & consequences for the whole ecosystem, as well as _**risk management measures either A/A or human-directed, to deal with risk mitigation vs exacerbation of consequences of acts- with attribution to a responsinle human looming large.**_

 ### § 261.
 Discharge by Supervening Impracticability